 Tobacco treatment services are available for all enrolled veterans through the Dayton VA and its Community Based Outpatient Clinics.

-Included in the ban are the Dayton VA Medical Center and all Community Based Outpatient Clinics in Richmond, Ind. and Springfield, Middletown, and Lima, all in Ohio.Grab the FREE WDTN News App for iPhone or Android.
+Included in the ban are the Dayton VA Medical Center and all Community Based Outpatient Clinics in Richmond, Ind. and Springfield, Middletown, and Lima, all in Ohio.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.